 All of our volunteers at the Medical Center start as Special Services volunteers.
-After logging six months of service with Special Services, you can apply for a department-specific volunteer opportunity.
+After completing six months of service with Special Services, you can apply for a department-specific volunteer opportunity.

 - Special Services volunteers

-- Cheering patients by playing cards, working on crafts together or reading aloud
+- Patient relations including providing companionship, playing cards, working on crafts together or reading aloud

-- Assisting staff with conferences and special events
+- Assisting staff with conferences, special events, marketing and communications

 - Conducting tours for schools, professional groups and the community